COMBINE-lab/oarfish/docs/index.md

 Additionally, `oarfish` provides options to make use of coverage profiles derived from the aligned reads to improve quantification accuracy.
 The use of this coverage model is enabled with the `--model-coverage` flag.
 You can read more about `oarfish`[^preprint] in the [preprint](https://www.biorxiv.org/content/10.1101/2024.02.28.582591v1).
 Please cite the preprint if you use `oarfish` in your work or analysis.

+Also, please note that `oarfish` is scientific software in active development.
+Therefore, please check the [GitHub Release](https://github.com/COMBINE-lab/oarfish/releases) page to make sure that you are using the latest version
+(also, the `dev` branch should compile from source at all times so feel free to use it, but let us know if you run into any issues).

 The usage can be provided by passing `-h` at the command line.
 ```
 A fast, accurate and versatile tool for long-read transcript quantification.